 The US dollar has been back and forth against the Japanese yen for some time now, and I think that will continue to be the case as we head towards Labor Day in the United States on Monday.

 The US dollar has been wilting against the Japanese yen for some time, starting the latest push lower at the end of the July month.

 The US dollar has rallied significantly after falling against the Japanese yen on Thursday due to headlines suggesting that the Chinese weren’t going to retaliate against the Americans and the tariff war.

 The US dollar has rallied slightly during the trading session on Wednesday, as we continue to consolidate against the Japanese yen.

-The US dollar fell again during the trading session on Wednesday, looking towards the 106.50 level.
+The US dollar fell a bit during the trading session on Tuesday, reaching below the ¥106 level.

 Ahead of the release of important US consumer confidence figures, USD / JPY remains unable to avoid losses.

 The US dollar has initially plunged lower during the trading session on Monday, as traders reacted to the new tariffs imposed on the Chinese by the Americans after the markets closed on Friday.

 The US dollar looks likely to attempt to break down below the ¥105 level during the trading session on Monday, which of course has been a solid support level in the past.